silviafracalossi/MT__test_postgresql__data_querying/README.md

 ## Preparing the standalone version on the server
 -   Connect to the unibz VPN through Cisco AnyConnect;
--   Connect to the server through SSH and then:
+-   Open the terminal:
+    -   Execute `ssh -t sfracalossi@ironlady.inf.unibz.it "cd /data/sfracalossi ; bash"`;
     -   Execute `mkdir standalone_query`;
     -   Execute `mkdir standalone_query/resources`;
 -   Send the JAR and the help files from another terminal (not connected through SSH):